Just when you thought outdoor pursuits couldn’t get any better, someone invented a bowfishing sport.

 - How to Choose the Best Bowfishing Bow

-- Can I use any bow for bowfishing?
+- Can any bow be used for bowfishing?

 - What type of fish can I bowfish?